 But really, it’s the whole cast that make this a powerhouse Musical.
 Their talent is undeniable.

 Get On Your Feet is a night out like no other.
 A full on, fiery, Latin pop fusion that left me buzzing.
 Now where’s the nearest salsa club?

-Playing at Manchester Palace Theatre until Saturday 2 November.
-Find more information and tickets here
+Played at Manchester Palace Theatre until Saturday 2 November.
+Find more information here.

 Photo credit: Johan Persson